PLsergent/php-eco_sphere/README.md

 Execute ```docker ps``` and get the id from the container **eco-mysql**.

-Then execute ```docker inspect <container_id>``` and you'll be able to get the ip address amoung all the informations given about your mysql docker.
+Then execute ```docker inspect <container_id>``` and you'll be able to get the ip address amoung all the informations given on your mysql docker.

-Now replace in the file.
+Now replace the ip address in the file.

 ### App running
 http://localhost